-(a) Upon the employment of 250 or more persons in a Tribal Casino and Related Facility, if any, the provisions of this Tribal Labor Relations Ordinance (TLRO or Ordinance) shall become effective immediately.
-For purposes of this Ordinance, a "Tribal Casino" is one in which class III gaming is conducted pursuant to the tribal-state compact between the State of California and this Tribe.
-A "Related Facility" is one for which the only significant purpose is to facilitate patronage of the class III gaming operations.

-(b) Upon the request of a labor organization, the Tribal Gaming Agency shall certify the number of employees in the Tribal Casino or other Related Facility as defined in subdivision (a) above.
+- (a) Upon the employment of 250 or more persons in a Tribal Casino and Related Facility, if any, once they are open to the public, the provisions of this Tribal Labor Relations Ordinance (TLRO or Ordinance) shall become effective immediately.
+For purposes of this Ordinance, a "Tribal Casino" is one in which class III gaming is conducted pursuant to a tribal-state compact between the State of California and this Tribe.
+A "Related Facility" is one for which the only significant purpose is to facilitate patronage of the class III gaming operations. - (b) Upon the request of a labor organization, the Tribal Gaming Agency shall certify the number of employees in the Tribal Casino or other Related Facility as defined in 1(a) above.
 Either party may dispute the certification of the Tribal Gaming Agency to the Tribal Labor Panel.